 If you’re interested in more information about this project, read the full case study.
 We also suggest you read our guide to how much it costs to make an app for a better understanding of factors affecting development costs and find out the approximate time required for developing individual features.

 If you have an idea for a healthcare mobile app startup and are looking for a development partner, we’d be happy to help.
-Feel free to contact our sales team for a consultation.
+Feel free to check out our telemedicine software development offer and contact our sales team for a consultation.
 Meanwhile, we suggest you read the following articles to make sure you know how to build a secure medical app and keep it legal: